balaji1974/spring-ai/README.md

     "question": "Who wanted to kill Harry Potter?"
 }'

-Copy the  chatId and pass it as input the second call.
+Copy the  chatId and pass it as input to the second call, to maintain the same context of the chat.

 curl --location 'http://localhost:8080/chat' \
 --header 'Content-Type: application/json' \